Texas vs. Kansas State NCAA Football Odds, Plays and Insights | November 26, 2021

 Texas Stats and Trends

-- In Texas' 11 games this season, it has four wins against the spread.

-- So far this season, the Longhorns have been installed as favorites by a 3-point margin or more seven times and are 4-3 ATS in those games.
+- The Longhorns have been favored by 3 points or more seven times this season and are 4-3 ATS in those matchups.

-- Texas' games this year have hit the over on five of 11 set point totals (45.5%).
+- Texas' games this year have eclipsed the over/under five times in 11 opportunities (45.5%).

-- When Texas piles up more than 345.0 yards, the team is 4-4 against the spread and 4-4 overall.
+- In games that Texas picks up more than 345.0 yards, the team is 4-4 against the spread and 4-4 overall.

 - The Longhorns have turned the ball over 17 times this season, three more turnovers than the Wildcats have forced (14).